J-Pai/TempHumidityIOT/README.md

 This DevKit contains a built in ESP8266 Wifi Chip.

 Temperature and Humidity history is stored in onboard flash.
-Hourly scheduled measurements will be stored up to 10 days.
 Can be accessed/dumped by accessing embedded webserver.
+Period and number of historical data points and be adjusted via the mos.yml config file.

 Humidity/Temperature sensor used is a DHT11.